LibrariesHacked/librarieshacked.github.io/_posts/2021-02-19-dont-be-afraid-of-data.md

 Libraries Connected released an interim report on their [accreditation for libraries work](https://www.librariesconnected.org.uk/news/accreditation-libraries-update).
 This looks at how library services can be quality-assessed.

 Library leadership normally tend towards positivity, but the overriding emotion from the report seems to be one of caution, if not fear.
 Worries about judgements, defensive over standards, and afraid of traditional data.
-The report is good: it accurately reflects the views from workshops, surveys, and meetings.
+The report is good: it accurately reflects views from workshops, surveys, and meetings.

 What is 'traditional' library data?
 I'd say firstly what is available: the location of libraries and mobile library stops, PCs, library opening hours, library stock, digital services, lists of events.
-Then data from usage of those things: membership, library footfall, checkouts, renewals, digital services, PC bookings, enquiries, and event attendance.
+Then data from usage of those things: membership, library footfall, checkouts, renewals, PC bookings, enquiries, and event attendance.

 People discuss what libraries should measure and collect, but the data already exists.
 They're really talking about how hard to look at the data held.
 Libraries tend to hold too much data, and not look at it enough.